 The Sound Intensity Bricklet is discontinued.
+We are selling our remaining stock.
 The Sound Pressure Level Bricklet is the recommended replacement.

 The Sound Intensity Bricklet is equipped with a microphone capsule and can be used to measure loudness by Bricks.
 The returned value corresponds to the upper envelop of the signal of the microphone capsule.

 It is possible to configure events that are triggered if a specified threshold of loudness is exceeded.

 |Dimensions (W x D x H)||25 x 30 x 9mm (0.98 x 1.18 x 0.35")|

 To test a Sound Intensity Bricklet you need to have Brick Daemon and Brick Viewer installed.
 Brick Daemon acts as a proxy between the USB interface of the Bricks and the API bindings.
 Brick Viewer connects to Brick Daemon.
 It helps to figure out basic information about the connected Bricks and Bricklets and allows to test them.

 Connect the Sound Intensity Bricklet to a Brick with a Bricklet Cable.

 If you connect the Brick to the PC over USB, you should see a new tab named "Sound Intensity Bricklet" in the Brick Viewer after a moment.
 Select this tab.
 If everything went as expected you can now see the changing sound intensity.